dragnev-dev/teach-plan/SOURCE_CODE_DETAILS.md

 # Source code details

-The code organisation goes as following
+The code organisation goes as following:

 ```
 ├── components/